Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Numerical experiments

 \subsection{Kubo oscillator}

-The Kubo oscillator is a stochastic Hamiltonian system with the Hamiltonians given by $H(q,p)=p^2/2+q^2/2$ and $h(q,p)=\beta(p^2/2+q^2/2)$, where $\beta$ is the noise intensity (see \cite{MilsteinRepin}).
+The Kubo oscillator is a stochastic Hamiltonian system driven by a one-dimensional Wiener process with the Hamiltonians given by $H(q,p)=p^2/2+q^2/2$ and $h(q,p)=\beta(p^2/2+q^2/2)$, where $\beta$ is the noise intensity (see \cite{MilsteinRepin}), and since the noise is one-dimensional, for simplicity we write $h\equiv h_1$.
 It is an example of an oscillator with a fluctuating frequency and it was first introduced in the context of the line-shape theory (see \cite{Anderson1954}, \cite{Kubo1954}), but later also found many other applications in connection with mechanical systems, turbulence, laser theory, wave propagation (see \cite{VanKampen1976} and the references therein), magnetic resonance spectroscopy, nonlinear spectroscopy (see \cite{MukamelBook1995} and the references therein), single molecule spectroscopy (\cite{Jung2003}), and stochastic resonance (\cite{ChaudhuriMicroscopic2009}, \cite{Chaudhuri2010}, \cite{ChaudhuriNonequilibrium2009}, \cite{Gitterman2004}).
 The Kubo oscillator serves as a prototype for multiplicative stochastic processes, and since its solutions can be calculated analytically, it is often used for validation of numerical algorithms (see, e.g., \cite{Fox1987}, \cite{MaDing2015}, \cite{MilsteinRepin}, \cite{SunWang2016}).
 It is straightforward to verify that the exact solution is given by

 where $q_0$ and $p_0$ are the initial conditions.
 Note that \eqref{eq:Kubo oscillator---exact solution} is the solution of the deterministic harmonic oscillator equation with the time argument shifted by $\beta W(t)$.
 It is also clearly evident that the Hamiltonian $H$ is preserved along the solution \eqref{eq:Kubo oscillator---exact solution}.
 Since $W(t)\sim N(0,t)$ is normally distributed, one can explicitly calculate the mean position and momentum as, respectively,